Space Cabbie: Fictional character biography

 Space Cabbie lives in the mid-22nd century, driving for 9-Planet Taxi.
 As a child, he grew up among the military tyrants of Ghengkis VII.
 He showed an aptitude for stellar navigation.
 During the 'Bored Wars' of 2146, he was a fighter pilot.
 He took jobs as a laborer and a pilot for hire.
 He eventually took up driving cab #7433.
 He is a member of the 'Cosmic Order Of Space Cab Pilots' and 'Veterans Of Alien Wars'.

 His first appearance is as a narrator, telling tales to his fares.
 Over the next handful of issues, he has his cab stolen, meets his exact double and has to deal with a mail bomb.
 His adventures are told in the title Mystery in Space.
 The series ends with issue #47, where he has to deal with three doubles.

 At one point, he and his cab are co-opted by Lobo to chase down a gang of space bikers.
 Lobo leaves Space Cabbie, who is charged with reckless driving, murder, and other crimes.
 On the way to prison, Lobo saves him and returns his cab.
 The discrepancy of a modern-age character appearing with a 'future' one is explained when Space Cabbie mentions on the witness stand that he took a day job in the present to help make ends meet.

 An older version of Space Cabbie with an artificial leg is seen assisting the Green Lantern Corps with vital intelligence information.
-Space Cabbie later has his taxi upgraded with a Mother Box engine, allowing faster and farther fares.
+Space Cabbie has his taxi upgraded with a Mother Box engine, allowing faster and farther fares.